Jean-Louis de Lolme: Later life

 In 1775, de Lolme found himself compelled to accept aid from a charitable society to enable him to return home.
 He died at Seewen, a village in the Canton of Schwyz, on 16 July 1806.

 Legacy

 De Lolme's Constitution de l'Angleterre, along with a translation of David Hume's History of England (1754–1761), supplied philosophers of the time with most of their ideas about the English constitution.
 It was therefore used somewhat as a political pamphlet.
-The work influenced many of the framers of the United States Constitution.
+The work has been studied by French bourgeois revolutionary Madame Roland at the age of 22 and influenced many of the framers of the United States Constitution.
 One Founding Father who was not present in Philadelphia, but whose Defence of the Constitutions of Government of the United States (1787) influenced the delegates there, was John Adams, who praised De Lolme's book as one of the best on the subject of constitutionalism ever written.
 Some have argued that De Lolme's work also influenced the Constitution of Norway.